 “Save a Limb, Save a Life”

-Serving Marco Island, Naples, Estero, Fort Myers, Punta Gorda, Port Charlotte and Sarasota, Florida
+Naples, Estero, Fort Myers, Punta Gorda, Port Charlotte, and Sarasota.

 Part of Family Foot and Leg Center, PA

-85% of lower limb amputations are proceeded by a foot ulcer.
+- 85% of lower limb amputations are preceded by a foot ulcer.

-Of persons with diabetes who have a lower extremity amputation, up to 55% will require amputation of the second leg within 2‐3 years
+- Up to 55% of patients who undergo a lower extremity amputation will require an amputation on the second leg within 2-3 years.

 10% of people with diabetes have a foot ulcer.